Items where Subject is "Arts > Film and Television"

 Parry, K. D., 2009.
 The use of digital media in Sports Degrees.
 In: JISC Film and Sound Think Tank, 23 June 2009, HEFCE Offices: London.
 (Unpublished)

 Round, J., 2010.
 It’s all relative: breaking barriers and binaries in Garth Ennis/Steve Dillon’s Preacher.
 Popular Narrative Media, 4.
-(Submitted)
+(Unpublished)

 Round, J., 2009.
 Impersonating Hollywood: The Conflicting Identity Discourses of 'Charlie Murphy's True Hollywood Stories'.
 In: Wisniewski, K.A., ed.
 The Comedy of Dave Chappelle: Critical Essays.
 Jefferson, North Carolina: McFarland, pp. 86-101.